Red-Knights-CTF/writeups/2020/Boot2root_ctf/Active directory/README.md

 ```
 There we can see the GPP(Group Policy Preferences) password `cpassword="3g4TWcMxZ0ZrE2jVR7dTo35mGErheJS8w6opX3UW9a3FvxHRskfK/CUOf1GBB8z7MYH1u8jUnJxHZs7DjYM0bQ"`.
 Windows users can use this powershell [script](https://github.com/PowerShellMafia/PowerSploit/blob/master/Exfiltration/Get-GPPPassword.ps1) to decrypt the password.
 There is also a [tool](https://tools.kali.org/password-attacks/gpp-decrypt) in kali called `gpp-decrypt` to decrypt it.
+Now we just have to run the tool to get the flag.

 ```
 $ gpp-decrypt 3g4TWcMxZ0ZrE2jVR7dTo35mGErheJS8w6opX3UW9a3FvxHRskfK/CUOf1GBB8z7MYH1u8jUnJxHZs7DjYM0bQ